Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 Your computer MUST know the correct local time and time zone.
 It should be synchronizing with an
 	external time server such as 0.pool.ntp.org or time.nist.gov.
 See the Date and Time settings.
 /W{akes} and /R{epeats} execute as Scheduled Tasks in the current user account: you MUST be signed in!
-The Windows %TEMP% (or %TMP%) directory must exist for the current user account.
-In the (highly unusual!)
-	circumstance that it does not exist, or is not identified by variables %TEMP% | %TMP%, Alarm.bat aborts.
 If your (uncommon) Windows system disallows "short" (8.3) filenames, locate "Alarm.bat" in a directory
 	tree with NO spaces!
 Find out: execute "TestForShortDirectoryNames.bat" (bundled herewith).
 Do not locate "Alarm.bat" and "bell.exe" in a Windows-protected directory (e.g. "System32").
-All files in the %TEMP%\ALRM\ directory are RESERVED.
+All files in the {Alarm.bat directory}\ALRM\ subdirectory are RESERVED.
-Alarm assumes the existence of system files chcp.com, cmd.exe, csc.exe, cscript.exe, findstr.exe,
+Alarm assumes the existence of system files chcp.com, cmd.exe, csc.exe, cscript.exe, findstr.exe, forfiles.exe,
 	more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, tasklist.exe, timeout.exe, WMIC.exe,
 	and xcopy.exe.
 If any of these built-in executables are absent in your system, Alarm will abort.
 	Alarm expects built-in executables to exist in the "%SystemRoot%\System32\" directory